 In 1980 projection mapping was used in an immersive film installation.
 The installation Displacement, by Michael Niamark, showed a plain and lifeless living room, but when the projectors were turned on, the room was completely transformed to show people interacting with objects in the room.

 Broadway was the next industry to be hit by the rapid success of projection mapping.
 In 1984 James Lapine, director of the original Broadway production of Sunday in the Park with George used the technique.
 The effect was used to project geometrically-correct moving cinematic images onto a sphere.
 We were to play a hand in the future of projection with this very same show.
 In 2006 Jonathan worked on the revival of Sunday in the Park with George where the whole show was projection-mapped.
 This was the first fully projected stage set.

 In 1991 Disney realised just how significant projection mapping could be and as a result patented the technique.
 Entitled ‘Apparatus and Method for projection upon a three-dimensional object,’ it described a system that could digitally paint an image onto a 3d object.

 After patenting the technique Disney then brought projection mapping back to its haunted-mansion-roots.
-In 2004 they updated the Haunted Mansion ride and created a floating crystal ball which would levitate and fly around the table.
-The crystal ball contained the face of Madame Leota and was again a result of projection mapping.
+In 2004 they updated the Haunted Mansion ride and created a floating crystal ball that would levitate and fly around the table.
+The crystal ball contained the face of Madame Leota and was again a result of projection.